YuanLuStthomas/SEIS739/README.md

 * Have endpoint for all of the products available
 * Have endpoint for all of the orders for the  user signed in

+8:
+* Make all endpoints secured by authentication by default: we check to see if auth principal provided already, if not we will reject with 401 unauthorized
+* Put exclusions to requiring authentication on specific endpoints

 * Added initial code , test controller, exposed the mappings actuator functionality inside spring boot following this tutorial: https://www.youtube.com/watch?v=S7nVCB1Fqvk&list=PLtBt-olBU9cTm-5SdTy3mjaSEnHglK-Mz